eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ### Scope and Terminology Refinements

 * **Protocol Renaming:** The draft is now titled **"Entity and Compute Attestation"** (formerly "Ephemeral Compute Attestation") to reflect its broadened applicability to both ephemeral and long-running entities.
-* **New Terminology:** Introduced new core terms to support the dual-ceremony model, most notably the **Re-attestation Factor (RF)**, which is the credential used to prove identity continuity in re-attestation ceremonies.
-The roles of **Binding Factor (BF)** and **Instance Factor (IF)** have been clarified for each ceremony type.
+* **New Terminology:** Introduced new core terms to support the Dual-Attestation  model, most notably the **Renewal Factor (RF)**, which is the credential used to prove identity continuity in attestation renewal procedures.
+The roles of **Binding Factor (BF)** and **Instance Factor (IF)** have been clarified for each attestation procedure type.

 ### Expanded Integration and Use Cases

 * **WIMSE and SEAL Alignment:** The document now explicitly maps ECA roles and concepts to the **WIMSE (Workload Identity in Multi-Cloud Secure Environments)** architecture and details its alignment with the proposed **SEAL (Secure Evidence and Attestation Layer)** working group's goals.
-* **Post-Attestation Patterns:** Added a new section that describes the credential lifecycle, stateful re-attestation, and patterns for chaining attestations to build hierarchical trust.
+* **Post-Attestation Patterns:** Added a new section that describes the credential lifecycle, stateful attestation renewal, and patterns for chaining attestations to build hierarchical trust.

 ### Editorial Changes

 * Added **Muhammad Usama Sardar** as a co-author.
-* Restructured the document significantly to introduce the conceptual model and deployment patterns upfront.
+* **FURTHER** restructured the document significantly to introduce the conceptual model and deployment patterns upfront.
+* Retained ECA-VM-BOOTSTRAP-V1 profile for interop testing
+* Replaced "ceremony" with "attestation procedure" or simply "procedure".
+* Replaced "re-attestation" with "attestation renewals"
 * Updated the formal model analysis in the appendix to reflect the protocol's evolution and provide clearer interpretations of the security boundary tests.